NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 >
 > The number of test cases required manual analysis is: 1
 >
-> Summary of test case required manual inspect:
+> Summary of test cases required manual inspect:
 >
 > =================================================
 >